bio-tools/biotoolsDocs/curators_guide.rst

 *e.g.* **"Detect and visualise single-nucleotide polymorphisms (SNPs)"**

+.. note:: Description is minimum 10 and maximum 200 characters

 - use declarative sentences (ideally a single sentence!) in the present tense
 - provide only a terse statement of the tool function: what is done not how: this can include the primary operation(s) and possibly the types of primary input and output data